 Indian Crossing Trails Park

-Entrances at the Community Center (703 E. Chicago Blvd.) and Standish Dam on Burt Street
+Entrances at the Hayden Mill Building (703 E. Chicago Blvd.) and Standish Dam on Burt Street

 Escape from the hustle and bustle of everyday life and immerse yourself in nature.
 There are 130 acres for you to explore within Indian Crossing Trails.
 Stay on the main trail and hike for a mile, with half winding along with the River Raisin and the other half under a lush green canopy.
 Or take one of the trails less traveled and see what treasures are hidden within these woods.